Joan Baxter: Books

 Baxter's first book, Graveyard for Dreamers: One Woman's Odyssey in Africa, was published in 1994 by Pottersfield Press.
 The book describes her experiences living in West Africa, and provides commentary on the failed revolution in Burkina Faso, tribal conflicts in Ghana, and other regional conflicts.

 Her next book, A Serious Pair of Shoes: An African Journal was published in 2000.
 The book was the winner of the Evelyn Richardson Award for Non-Fiction at the 2001 Atlantic Book Awards.

 In 2017, Baxter released The Mill: Fifty Years of Pulp and Protest, which covers the Northern Pulp mill in Pictou.
 The information in the book was documented over 50 years and supported by more than 800 references.
 While writing the book, Baxter requested interviews with Northern Pulp officials, the former Premier of Nova Scotia John Hamm, who chairs the board of Northern Pulp, and Premier Stephen McNeil.
 All of her interview requests were refused or left unanswered.
 Workers at Northern Pulp were critical of the book for "depicting their workplace in such negative unbalanced fashion".
 The company's communications director referred to it as "a non-factual rhetoric filled account of the mill" and threatened the bookstore Coles with a boycott if they allowed a planned book signing event in New Glasgow to take place.
 The event was subsequently cancelled.
 Baxter claimed in response that Northern Pulp was "so used to bullying to get their way over there that they don't even realize that it's unacceptable".
+At the 2018 Atlantic Book Awards, The Mill won the Atlantic Book Award for Scholarly Writing.